BRAZIL - Single origin coffee - RFA, Mogiana, Sul de Minas, and Cerrado

 Master roaster's assessment

 Brazil is a well known coffee producing giant.
-They source around one-third of the world's coffee, making them the largest coffee producer in the globe!
-Of course, most of this is lower grade Arabica.
-However, this country is capable of producing specialty coffees.
+They source around one-third of the world's coffee, making them the largest coffee producer on the globe!
+Of course, some of this is lower grade Arabica.
+However, this country is capable of producing specialty coffees and we have made sure that we source the best quality coffee and still provide a great value product.

 Target Roast Profile